DarrenJiang13/VideoPose3DwithDetectron2/README.md

 # VideoPose3D project with detectron2

-This project is about estimating 3D human pose from customized 2D video, whose 2D keypoints are provided by detectron2 rather than detectron.
+## Problem Statement
+Human Pose Estimation is about estimating 2D and 3D localization of human joints in images or videos.
+Generally this process can be divided into 2 parts: 1.
+2D keypoint detection from 2D videos; 2.
+3D Pose estimation from 2D keypoints.
+Temporal RNN is widely used to solve this problem.
+ However, it can not parallelly process multiple frames.
+Temporal CNN has been proved competitively in some areas like neural machine translation, language modeling and speed generation.
+So this project use Temporal CNN for 3D Pose estimation.
+ Moreover, with the pre-trainded model, can we estimate human 3D pose from arbitrary 2D video?

+In this project,firstly we use the Detectron2 to detect the 2D joint keypoints from an arbitrary 2D video.
+Then a pre-trained model is applied for predicting 3D joint keypoints from 2D keypoints.

-This project is mainly about how to implement video-pose-3D project of facebook research for inference in the wild in your own computer.
+*: This project is mainly about how to implement video-pose-3D project of facebook research for inference in the wild in your own computer.
 Instead of detectron, we use detectron2 here.

 ![Alt Text](https://github.com/DarrenJiang13/VideoPose3DwithDetectron2/blob/master/images/example.gif)